NRGPT: An Energy-based Alternative for GPT¶

 ⭐⭐⭐⭐

-Justification: This work establishes the tightest theoretical connection to date between GPT and EBMs; the proof of asymptotic stability is particularly impressive.
-Although the experimental scale is currently limited, the theoretical contributions are sufficient to open new research directions—specifically, how to leverage explicit optimization of the energy landscape to improve LLM alignment, robustness, and interpretability.
+Reason: This work establishes the tightest theoretical connection to date between GPT and EBMs, with particularly elegant proofs of asymptotic stability.
+While current experiments are limited in scale, the theoretical contributions open new research avenues for using explicit energy landscape optimization to improve LLM alignment, robustness, and interpretability.